Ultimately, please refer to this guide on overall Bitcoin security: https://www.swanbitcoin.com/canon/bitcoin-security/

 6.)
 Cloud mining scams

 Cloud mining allows you to mine Bitcoin without having to purchase the expensive hardware required to do so.
 There are few legitimate cloud mining services that let users rent server space to mine for coins at a set rate.
 If you really want to invest in Bitcoin mining, you can research publicly listed Bitcoin mining companies.

 However, most Bitcoin cloud-mining services are scams.
-Some promise astronomical (and implausible) returns and fail to disclose a range of hidden fees, while others are fronts for Ponzi schemes simply designed to part you from your money.
+Some promise astronomical, implausible returns and fail to disclose a range of hidden fees, while others are fronts for Ponzi schemes simply designed to steal your money.

 How to avoid Bitcoin mining scams: